Score-Extension/score-extension-analytics/Analytics.md

 Fired when user clicks the Score sidebar hover button on any product page.

 No additional properties are attached.

+## modal_openScoreProPage

+Fired when user clicks to visit the Score Pro page.

+### source

+1. Example: `screenshot`
+2. Description: Source that it came from (modal, screenshot, etc.)

 ## modal_openoptions